gospel-desk/www.logstown.com/well-done-o-christ/index.md

 glory) to the eventual Triumph of Orthodoxy.
 The Kingdom of God is not yet, yet it is already, in our material world, in our midst.

+How strange, though, for us to address Christ with, &ldquo;Well done!&rdquo; It can seem inappropriate, as if we were setting ourselves up as a judge over Christ–God forbid!
+No: this can only be understood as a response to the, &ldquo;Well done, good and faithful servant!&rdquo; that we all long to hear.
+Indeed, the Greek term (εὖγε) is the same in both instances.

-One of the wonders of this prayer is its laying bare of two parodoxical
+Another of the wonders of this prayer is its laying bare of two parodoxical
 realities: God's Grace and our free will.
 We are "resourceless."
 We are dependent on Christ for "all things," including our very "being and the grace of well-being."
 Even what Christ asks of us, the one and only thing—"that we be